kevinrue/hancock/CONTRIBUTING.md

 1. Apply signatures to assign cell identities to new data sets
 2. Learn new signatures from data sets, in a format compatible with (1.)

+Existing methods implemented in other _R_ packages are welcome.
+Those should be handled as described in the [New prediction methods](#new-prediction-methods) section.

 ## Proof of concepts

 Ideally, a proof-of-concept Rmarkdown notebook should demonstrate the method _before_ adding any new function in `Hancock` (i.e., explicitly declaring any new function in the notebook itself).